-You’ve decided to exhibit at the Fancy Food Show, it is a major expense for your small food business and you want to do everything possible to make it successful.
+You’ve decided to exhibit at the Fancy Food Show, it is a significant expense for your small food business, and you want to do everything possible to make it successful.

 Here are 17 tips we gathered from exhibitors, consultants, the Specialty Food Association, and our own experience in several industries, on how to maximize your presence at the show: